 Ruminating over your unhappy mood is not only an unhealthy cycle, but it also distracts you from the day-to-day tasks you need to accomplish.
 When you aren’t accomplishing goals, it can lead to greater feelings of stress and unhappiness.

 However, science is learning that your emotions can’t always be pushed aside so easily.
 Try as you might to compartmentalize, the thing separating your mood from your work is less like a brick wall and more like a sieve.
 Inevitably, your irritability tends to spill through.

 So what can you do about it?
 Below we have outlined some of the most common ways your mood might be affecting your productivity, and what you can do about it.

 The mood-productivity connection.

 The relationship between your mood and your cognitive function is complicated, and experts still have a lot to learn about how the two are connected.

 How much, exactly?
 No one can say for sure.
 But experts do know that certain personality traits are linked to lower emotional stability—or greater fluctuations in mood.
-Namely neuroticism, which is characterized by higher levels of anxiety, fear, and worry.
+Namely, neuroticism, which is characterized by higher levels of anxiety, fear, and worry.

-Of course, you don’t just have to accept bad moods and muddle through them.
+Remember, you don’t just have to accept bad moods and muddle through them.
 Though it’s perfectly normal for your moods to fluctuate (nobody’s happy all the time!), there are some proven tactics that can deliver the boost you need.

 1. Eat a mood-boosting snack.